4 reasons why companies should measure their carbon footprint

 1. Attract and retain talent

-2. Protect your turnover
+2. Protect your revenue

-3. Adapt to the law
+3. Adapt to legislation

 4. Keep your customers